sjoerd-verhagen/barcelona-rental-analysis/index.md

 | Eixample            |                434 |       65.59 |  1611.85 |      750 |     2000 |      293.27 |
 | Sant Martí          |                134 |       66.08 |  1627.01 |      650 |     2000 |      320.09 |

-The average rent in Horta Guinardo and Cuitat Vella is the lowest, followed by Sants-Montjuïc.
-If you compare that to avg size, you see that Horta Guinardo also is the district with the second highest average size.
+The lowest average rents are found in _Horta Guinardó_ and _Ciutat Vella_, followed by _Sants-Montjuïc_.
+Notably, _Horta Guinardó_ also ranks second in average apartment size, offering a great balance between space and price.
 </details>

 <details>